WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## Computer Setup

-Needed for the Course:
+Needed for the course:

-- A Mac, PC, or Linux machine
+- A Mac, PC, or Linux machine.
-- Access to the internet
+- Access to the internet.
-- Slack
+- Slack.

 *Wi-fi: GA-GUEST*
 *pw: yellowpencil*